 What is acute generalised exanthematous pustulosis?

-Acute generalised exanthematous pustulosis or AGEP is an uncommon skin eruption characterised by superficial pustules.
+Acute generalised exanthematous pustulosis, or AGEP, is an uncommon pustular drug eruption characterised by superficial pustules.

 AGEP has an estimated incidence of 3–5 cases per million population per year.
 It occurs in males and females, children and adults.

-Over 90% of cases of AGEP are provoked by medications, most often beta lactam antibiotics (penicillins, cephalosporins and quinolones).
-Other drugs that may cause AGEP include:
+Over 90% of cases of AGEP are provoked by medications, most often beta-lactam antibiotics (eg, penicillins, cephalosporins).
+Other drugs that may cause AGEP are reported to include: